Apra-Labs/ai-code-buddy/docs/TROUBLESHOOTING.md

 # 🔧 Troubleshooting Guide

-Quick fixes for common issues with the RPort AI Assistant extension.
+Quick fixes for common issues with the AI Code Buddy extension.

 ---